Your AI Model scores 95% on your eval set. You ship it but within 48 hours, users are complaining about its consistency. Sounds familiar!

 Solving the Stochastic & Non-Deterministic Nature of LLMs

 Large Language Models (LLMs) are inherently stochastic, meaning they can produce different outputs even for the same input prompt.
-This non-determinism arises from randomness in sampling, temperature settings, and internal probabilistic modeling.
-While this behavior enables creativity and diversity, it poses challenges for evaluation, reliability, and product consistency.
+This non-determinism arises from

 Why It Matters for PMs

 • Evaluation consistency: Non-deterministic outputs make it harder to measure model quality reliably.
+Running the same test twice can yield different results, making it unclear whether the improvement is real or just noise.

 Practical Approaches to Mitigate Non-Determinism